shauryakohli/shauryakohli/README.md

 - 🌱 I’m currently trying to learn lots of things in the domain of computer science
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to open source developement and enhance my skills
+- 🥅 2022 Goals: Contribute more to open source developement and enhance my skills in CP and DSA
 - ⚡ Fun fact: I love playing cricket and listening music
 ---